Gaze-guided Hand-Object Interaction Synthesis: Dataset and Method: GazeHOI Dataset

 \subsection{Data Collection}

-We recruited 10 volunteers (5 males and 5 females) to assist us in data collection.
-Before the collection process, we provided the participants with a comprehensive script that detailed the tasks they were required to complete.
-For each task, participants were asked to perform multiple iterations.
-Consequently, individuals often scan their surroundings to gain a preliminary understanding of the environment before executing the action in unfamiliar settings, leading to longer gaze duration for task-relevant objects.
-As familiarity with the scene increases, the gaze becomes more focused, and the gaze duration correspondingly decreases.
-This approach ensures the authenticity and naturalness of the gaze data, accurately reflecting real-world gaze behavior.
+We recruited 10 volunteers (5 males, 5 females) and provided them with comprehensive scripts detailing each task.
+Each task was performed over multiple iterations to capture natural gaze transitions.
+In unfamiliar settings, participants tend to scan their surroundings to understand the environment, leading to longer gaze durations on task-relevant objects.
+As familiarity increases, gaze becomes more focused and durations decrease.
+This protocol ensures the authenticity of our data by accurately reflecting real-world gaze behavior and adaptation during goal-oriented interactions.